OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

 Privacy Policy Print this page

-MH Sub I, LLC dba Internet Brands and its subsidiaries and corporate affiliates (collectively, "Internet Brands," "our," "us," or "we") operate websites, provide products and services through mobile and other applications, and develop software.
+MH Sub I, LLC dba Internet Brands and its affiliates (collectively, "Internet Brands," "our," "us," or "we") operate websites, provide products and services through mobile and other applications, and develop software.
 We refer to these as "site(s)," "service(s)," or "our sites and services."

 This privacy policy applies to our sites and services on which we display or post a direct link to this privacy policy.
 This privacy policy does not apply to those sites and services that do not display or link to this privacy policy, or that have their own privacy policies.
 However, we often acquire new companies to expand our business.
 Some acquired companies may operate under their own privacy policies until we integrate their privacy practices with ours.